Anatevka, Ukraine: Establishment

 In 2014, Ukraine was invaded by Russia.
 In response to the invasion, which displaced tens of thousands of people (including thousands of Jews), Anatevka was established on a plot of empty land, near Kyiv.
-The project was overseen by Chief Rabbi Moshe Reuven Azman, leaders in both American and Ukraine, and Chaim Klimovitsky.
-The name was inspired by the famous fictional shtetl of Anatevka from the 1964 Broadway musical Fiddler on the Roof.
-The village was created in order to serve as a safe community for refugees, offering them housing in furbished apartments, access to a Jewish education system, healthcare and mental health support, and community events.
+The project was overseen by Chief Rabbi Moshe Reuven Azman, leaders in both America and Ukraine, and Chaim Klimovitsky.
+The name was inspired by the famous fictional shtetl of Anatevka from the 1964 Broadway musical Fiddler on the Roof (which, in turn, was based on a cycle of short stories by Ukraine-born Jewish writer Sholem Aleichem).
+The settlement was created in order to serve as a safe community for refugees, offering them housing in furbished apartments, access to a Jewish education system, healthcare and mental health support, and community events.

-Over the ensuing years, the village grew to include apartments which housed refugee families.
+Over the ensuing years, the settlement grew to include apartments which housed refugee families.
 The community also came to include a kindergarten, a first through tenth grade school (called Mitzvah 613), a Cheder (a traditional Jewish elementary school), a soccer field, a playground, a kosher hotel, and other Jewish infrastructure including a synagogue and a mikveh.

 2022 Russian invasion

-In response to the Russian invasion in 2022, given Anatevka’s strategic position away from Russian attack targets, the village quickly became a staging ground and operational headquarters for humanitarian efforts.
+In response to the Russian invasion in 2022, given Anatevka’s strategic position away from Russian attack targets, the settlement quickly became a staging ground and operational headquarters for humanitarian efforts.
 Many refugees were evacuated through Anatevka, stopping there for a warm meal or immediate medical care before continuing on to the Moldovan border.

 Infrastructure

 Anatevka supports a wide range of infrastructure.
-There are close to a hundred apartments in the village housing refugee families.
+There are close to a hundred apartments in the settlement that house refugee families.
 There is also a kosher hotel which hosts tourists.
 There is also a mikveh, a synagogue, and a community center.

 Education

 Anatevka includes a Jewish education system.
-The educational system includes the Mitzvah 613 school, a girl's school, a Cheder which provides Jewish elementary education, a woodworking shop, a football field, and a playground.
+The educational system includes the Mitzvah 613 school, a girls' school, a Cheder which provides Jewish elementary education, a woodworking shop, a football field, and a playground.
 The educational system includes over 200 students and is one of the only Jewish schools in the surrounding area.
 Many students travel cross-country to attend the school.

-Since the 2022 war, the school system has operated online due to lack of funding necessary to build a bomb shelter.
+Since the 2022 war, the school system has operated online due to the lack of funding necessary to build a bomb shelter.